 What to Do

-- Senses: can bring balance.
+- SENSES: brings balance.
 Receive self soothing through your senses: listen to music, take a bath, taste or touch something that brings you comfort.
 Use your sensory system to welcome calm back in.